ERCL Board and Chief Executive

 Since graduating from Queen’s University in Mathematics and Computing, Colm has extensive experience in the private sector with employers both large and small and across a range of industries including Defence, Financial services, Banking, Manufacturing, etc. Latterly Colm has worked as a Project Manager with Capita.

-Formerly a museum curator, Anthony has managed local and regional museums and galleries.
-He has also led a number of capital projects in the arts and heritage sector.
-These include the Scottish Football Museum (2000), and two shortlisted for the Museum of the Year award: the award-winning Kelvingrove New Century Project (2006), and the Centre for New Enlightenment (2007), an innovative education and outreach programme for young people.
+Formerly a museum curator, Anthony has led a number of capital projects in the arts and heritage sector.
+These include the Scottish Football Museum (2000), and two shortlisted for the Museum of the Year award: the award-winning Kelvingrove New Century Project (2006), and the Centre for New Enlightenment (2007).
 Kelvingrove was the largest lottery-funded project in Scottish history, later surpassed by the Riverside Museum (European Museum of the Year, 2013), for which Anthony led the fundraising campaign.

-Before joining East Renfrewshire Culture and Leisure, he was Director of Development at the University of Hull, securing the largest philanthropic donation in the University’s 90 year history to build a £25m medical school building.
-He was a director of Hull2017 UK City of Culture, and has been a director of one of the largest leisure trusts in the country, Glasgow Life, and of the Royal Zoological Society of Scotland.
-He is a Fellow of the Royal Society of Arts, and of the Chartered Management Institute, and is currently a director of Hull Truck Theatre and Chair of VOCAL, the association for culture and leisure managers in Scotland
+Before joining East Renfrewshire Culture and Leisure, Anthony was Director of Development at the University of Hull.
+He was a director of Hull2017 UK City of Culture, and has been a director of Glasgow Life, the Royal Zoological Society of Scotland, and of Hull Truck Theatre.
+Anthony is a Fellow of the Royal Society of Arts, and of the Chartered Management Institute.